release-it/release-it/README.md

 ## 🤖 Interactive vs. non-interactive mode

-By default, release-it is interactive and allows you to confirm each task before execution.
+By default, release-it is interactive and allows you to confirm each task before execution:

 <img src="./assets/release-it.png?raw=true" height="148">

-Once you are confident release-it does the right thing, you can fully automate it by using the `--non-interactive` (or `-n`) option (as demonstrated in the animated image above).
-An overview of the tasks that will be executed:
+On a Continuous Integration (CI) environment, or by using the `-n` option, this is fully automated.
+No prompts are shown and the configured tasks will be executed.
+This is demonstrated in the first animation above.
+An overview of the default tasks:

 Task | Option | Default | Prompt | Default
 :--|:--|:-:|:--|:-: